 Councillor Richard Alderman was elected on 12th July 2018 and signed his declaration of office on 13th July 2018.

-He was convicted of four offenses under the Communications Act and sentenced to a six-month curfew between the hours of 7.00pm and 7.00am in September, which bars the Councillor from being able to attend Full Council meetings as they commence at 7.00pm in the evening.
+He was convicted of four offences under the Communications Act and sentenced to a six-month curfew between the hours of 7.00pm and 7.00am in September, which bars the Councillor from being able to attend Full Council meetings as they commence at 7.00pm in the evening.
 He has also missed three previous Full Council meetings since his appointment in July 2018.

 Following the decision to refuse the dispensation request, Councillor Alderman will cease to be a member of the Authority unless he is able to attend a meeting on or before 11th March 2019.